CSC207-UofT/course-project-javacado-s/phase0/progress_report.md

 ###CRC model

-Our CRC model consists of three entity classes: Employee, Event, and Meal.
+Our CRC model consists of three entity classes: Employee(store name, ID, store availability, etc.), Event (store name, date, num attendees, location, etc.), and Meal(store meal type, number employees needed, etc).
 The two use cases are EventManager, and EmployeeManager.
 The controller is CateringSystem, and finally the command line interface is represented by the class Main.

 ###Scenario Walk-through